scionproto/scion/doc/Environments.md

 ## Development with docker

 Docker-compose is used to run every service in its own container (including zookeeper).
-We run two dispatchers and one SCIOND per AS.
-There is one dispatcher sharing its socket to the infra services using docker volumes and another sharing its socket to the BR.
-Each AS has its own docker network.
-And every BR to BR link is a docker network.
+We run multiple dispatchers and one SCIOND per AS.
+One dispatcher and the SCIOND share their sockets with the infra services using docker volumes.
+And there is one dispatcher per BR, which it shares its socket with.
+Each AS has its own docker network and every BR to BR link is a docker network.

 ## Testing with supervisor and docker (CI and `./tools/ci/local`)